How to Build a Digital Portfolio That Gets You Hired in the Trades

 • A quick intro to who you are and what you’re looking for

-Employers want proof.
-A great portfolio shows you’re reliable, experienced, and serious about your trade.
+In addition, here’s why it works: Employers want proof.
+Therefore, a great portfolio shows you’re reliable, experienced, and serious about your trade.

 Step-by-Step: How to Build a Digital Portfolio for the Trades